William Henry Vanderbilt: "Public be damned!"

 In 1883, reporter John Dickinson Sherman questioned him about why he ran the limited express train: "Do your limited express trains pay or do you run them for the accommodation of the public?"
 Vanderbilt responded with: "Accommodation of the public?
 The public be damned!
 We run them because we have to.
 They do not pay.
 We have tried again and again to get the different roads to give them up; but they will run them and, of course, as long as they run them we must do the same."
 The interview was then published in the Chicago Daily News, but Vanderbilt's words were modified.
 Several accounts of the incident were then disseminated; the accounts vary in terms of who conducted the interview, under what circumstance and what was actually said.
 Vanderbilt received bad publicity and clarified his response with a subsequent interview by the Chicago Times.
 In that interview he was quoted saying: "Railroads are not run for the public benefit, but to pay.
 Incidentally, we may benefit humanity, but the aim is to earn a dividend."

 Ulysses S. Grant

 In 1884, the firm Grant & Ward went bankrupt and ruined the investments of both Ulysses S. Grant and Vanderbilt, whom Grant had convinced to invest $150,000.
-Ferdinand Ward, known as the Napoleon of Wall Street, had, unknowingly to both Grant and Vanderbilt, operated the company as a Ponzi scheme that resulted in financial ruin for many.
-The other associate, Grant's son Buck Grant, apparently was unaware of Ward's Ponzi scheme swindle.
+Ferdinand Ward, known as the Napoleon of Wall Street, had (unknowingly to both Grant and Vanderbilt) operated the company as a Ponzi scheme that resulted in financial ruin for many.
+The other associate, Grant's son Ulysses Jr., apparently was unaware of Ward's Ponzi scheme swindle.
 Ward was later prosecuted.
-To pay Vanderbilt back, Grant mortgaged his Civil War memorabilia, including his sword.
-Although this did not fully cover the $150,000 debt, Vanderbilt accepted the memorabilia as payment and wiped out the $150,000 debt owed by Grant.
-Vanderbilt later recouped Grant's other mortgaged war memorabilia, including the memorabilia given by Grant, and returned them to Ulysses S. Grant's wife, Julia Grant, after Grant's death in 1885.
+To pay Vanderbilt back, Grant mortgaged his American Civil War memorabilia, including his sword.
+Although this did not fully cover the $150,000 debt, Vanderbilt accepted the memorabilia as payment and cleared the debt.
+Vanderbilt later recouped Grant's other mortgaged war memorabilia and returned them all to Grant's wife, Julia Grant, after Grant's death in 1885.